kode4food/ale/docstring/is-null.md

 ---
 title: "null?"
-description: "tests whether the provided forms are nil"
+description: "tests whether the provided forms are null"
 names: ["null?", "!null?", "is-null"]
 usage: "(null? form+) (!null? form+) (is-null form)"
 tags: ["predicate"]
 ---

-If all forms evaluate to nil (empty list), then this function will return _#t_ (true).
-The first non-nil will result in the function returning _#f_ (false).
+If all forms evaluate to null (empty list), then this function will return _#t_ (true).
+The first non-null will result in the function returning _#f_ (false).

 #### An Example